Overview and Justification

 Table 4 lists recommended steps for family physicians applying for GI endoscopy privileges.
 Privileges for invasive procedures are usually granted provisionally with the requirement that the physician submit progress reports at designated intervals (e.g., three months, six months, one year).
 In a hospital departmentalized by specialty, the family medicine department should monitor these progress reports for department members and make recommendations for advancement from provisional privileges to active privileges.

 To ensure continuous monitoring of quality, physicians may be required to submit an annual census of all invasive procedures that lists any complications that arise.
 This list should be reviewed by the department chair or a designee.
 Active privileges are renewed every one to two years by the authority of the department chair.

 Table 4: Recommended Steps for Applying for GI Endoscopy Privileges

 A. Public health implications

-Little is known concerning the public health implications of family physicians performing EGDs.
+Little is known concerning the public health implications of family physicians performing EGD.
 However, it is known that patients, particularly in rural areas, often have better access to family physicians than to other specialists.
-Improved access to EGD can lead to more efficent diagnosis and treatment as well as greater patient convenience.
+Improved access to EGD can lead to more efficient diagnosis and treatment, as well as greater patient convenience.